 "Check Once If" is used when there are only two possibilities: 1.
 If the condition is true, do something, and 2.
 If the condition is not true, move on.
-"Check Once If", by contrast, lets you check two things before moving on: 1.
+"Check Once...Else", by contrast, lets you check two things before moving on: 1.
 If something is true, do something, and 2.
 If this thing is NOT true, do something else, then move on.
 For example, say you can go in the ocean only if you're wearing sunscreen or else you will have to put some on first.
 If you are wearing sunscreen (the condition is true), then you may go into the ocean.
 If you are not wearing sunscreen (the condition is false), then you must put some on first.

 There are several ways to determine the answer to the quiz.
-The safest way is the one that won't have to be changed if more questions are added: A is the winner if the "A answers" value is greater than both the "B answers" and the "C answers" values (and likewise for B and C.) In Hopscotch, we check if two things are true by nesting one inside the other.
+The safest way is the one that won't have to be changed if more questions are added: A is the winner if the "A answers" value is greater than both the "B answers" and the "C answers" values (and likewise for B and C.) In Hopscotch, we check if two things are true at the same time by using the "and" expression under Conditionals after choosing Check Once If.